FOH and Intranasal Ketamine

 - Effects of alcohol and other recreational drugs: It is interesting to know that alcohol lowers body temperature.
 But the rebound causes overheating and a greater disturbance to the system.
 Despite its increasing acceptance, investigators believe that marijuana is also problematic for those with FOH.
 Studies indicate a negative effect on short term memory which would, in turn, lead to increased difficulty and anxiety putting pressure on stability.

 - Other illnesses: The effect of fever and medications necessary to manage medical conditions may interfere with the effectiveness of the ketamine.

 - Growth and development: While there is no reliable correlation between dose levels and the weight or age across patients, these things do matter within the experience of any single patient.
 As the brain and body mature, adjustments may need to be made up or down.
 Without constant monitoring and responding to changes, a therapeutic balance may be lost and a downward slope begins.

-Because ketamine targets what investigators believe to be the source of the illness, the effect of the treatment is much more reliable and substantial than previous treatment options which are often just Band-Aids for one set of symptoms or another.
+Because ketamine targets what investigators believe to be the source of the illness, the effect of the treatment is much more reliable and substantial than previous treatment options which are often just hit-or-miss Band-Aids for one set of symptoms or another.

 What is the Treatment Regimen?

 A therapeutic dose is idiosyncratic meaning that the quantity of drug depends upon the individual.
 For some children the dose that provides long term stability is 4 or 5 times the dose required for others.
 The difference is neither age nor weight dependent.
 While children who are highly affected by FOH typically need a higher dose, that is not a hard and fast rule.